 Last Friday, Thetis became one of the first boats to have a permanent berth in the Pythagorio Marina which commenced limited operation on June 1.
 Now both water and electricity are available at every berth.
 What is not yet available are bathroom facilities, and attendants.
 I spoke with the young men, Manolis and Michalis, who will be running the show.
 They printed for me a contract.
 For details follow the link Pythagorio Marina.

-In preparation for this trip, I changed the frayed and leaking exhaust hose and I installed a new head pump that I had bought in West Marine at a significantly lower price than in Greece.
+In preparation for this trip, I changed the frayed and leaking exhaust hose and I installed a new head pump that I had bought from West Marine at a significantly lower price than in Greece.
 We also bought many provisions and stowed them.

 We cast off at 1100 after returning the rented car and getting the stamped blessing of the Limenarchio (Coast Guard), loading the boat with our personal belongings, and filling the tank at the marina station with 22 L of Diesel fuel.
 There was almost no wind, just a 10-15 knot NE breeze.
 We motored for 10.3 M and anchored at 1230 in the lovely cove of Mikri Lakka, W of Mourtia [37° 45.5' N 27° 01.6' E].
 We dropped the anchor in 4 m depth over sand and weed.
 The holding here is good.